AI agent authorization is a rule problem

-Last updated: April 2026
+Last updated: May 20, 2026

 What is AI agent authorization?

 AI agent authorization is the process of defining, evaluating, and enforcing what actions an AI agent is permitted to perform.
 Unlike authentication (which verifies identity), authorization controls access at the tool-call level, determining whether specific operations like file writes, API calls, or database queries are allowed based on policy.
-It is the enforcement layer between what an agent can do and what it may do.
+It is the enforcement point between what an agent can do and what it may do.

 The "Can vs May" thesis